Google Earth Enterprise Documentation Home | Fusion resources and projects

 The custom mask file may now be imported into Fusion Pro with the source imagery by enabling the

-option on the command line.Please see Appendix A for further information about enabling the
+havemaskmasking mode in the Fusion Pro Resource Editor or by specifying thegemodifyimageryresource --havemaskoption on the command line.Please see Appendix A for further information about enabling the

-mask mode for an image resource.
+havemaskmask mode for an image resource.

 Example C: Feathered internal coastline and no-feather external edge

-format - and hides all ocean imagery from view.
+This example will build a mask file that masks visible imagery to a specified coastline polygon - described by a source vector file in ESRI Shapefile format - and hides all ocean imagery from view.
 The source data are comprised of 42 images in a rectangle with the northernmost and easternmost edges being a border for another image resource.
 A feather value (300 pixels) will be applied to the coastlines while the external imagery edges will have a zero-feather edge.

 The command template for this mask is: